 Handy Township is located in the northwest quadrant of Livingston County.
 Within the central part of the township, the Village of Fowlerville was platted in 1849 and was incorporated as a village in 1871.
 Please know Handy and the Village are separate municipalities that work together.
 The Summer and Winter Taxes are through Handy Township, as well as the homestead/principal residence filing.
 The Village of Fowlerville has a separate annual tax, with a separate millage, that is due each September.
-When closing on property in the Village, please submit closing documents to both municipalities within the 45-day requirement.
+When closing on a property in the Village, please submit closing documents to both municipalities within the 45-day requirement.

 Be a Good Neighbor

 Everyone loves a good neighbor.
 Zoned communities, such as the Village of Fowlerville, have a number of ordinances which are designed for everyone's good.

 Where Are My Property Lines?

 You know the dimensions of your property on paper, but how can you be certain just where your property lines are on the ground?!?
 Please consider the link above for relevant information and clarification regarding property lines.

 When neighbors feud with one another, much effort is spent in discord.
 Whether the issue between neighbors be the placement of a fence, branches overhanging property lines, the location of property lines, or a myriad of other potential grounds for fighting, the village and township officials often cannot become involved as they are a 'civil' matter.
 Please consider reaching out to Michigan's Community Dispute Resolution Centers, for mediation between neighbors.
 The non-profit center covering the Livingston County area is The Dispute Resolution Center, located at 4101 Washtenaw Avenue, Suite #1105, Ann Arbor, MI 48108.
 Please use the link for mailing and further contact information.